 Make sure you go for allergy-friendly products with little or no Volatile Organic Compounds (VOCs).
-Select indoor paints and read product labels in order to select a product that will generate less harmful fumes.
+Select indoor paints and read product labels carefully.
+Always select a product that will generate less harmful fumes.
 Such as water-based paints.

 Take frequent breaks and go outside in fresh air to allow yourself to get some fresh air.

 Always wear a dust or safety mask and protective clothing before entering the office and even your own house.
 It will prevent people who have an allergy to paint fume from inhaling allergic paint fumes.
-Wear appropriate clothes and gloves to avoid an allergy to paint, via physical contact.
+Wear safety clothes and gloves to avoid an allergy to paint, via physical contact.

 Stay away from the walls, roofs, and paint as much as you can.
 Make sure your room is dry and well-ventilated.
 Reduce your exposure to paint.

-When the painting is finished, keep windows open as possible for two to three days in order to allow paint fumes to exit the room.
+When you finish the painting, keep the windows open.
+Keep them open as possible for two to three days to allow paint fumes to exit the room.
 You should avoid entering a newly painted room during this time.
-Tightly close any leftover paint containers to prevent vapors from leaking into the surrounding area.
+Tight close any leftover paint containers.
+This will prevent vapors from leaking into the surrounding area.